nicoraven/mvc-template/README.md

 # MVC Template

-An MVC template for NodeJS + ExpressJS
+An MVC template for NodeJS + Express with user authentication and PostgreSQL database